flyingllama87/Morgans_ASM_Disco_Bootloader/README.md

 This was a great learning exercise.
 Here are some of the things I learned about over the course of the exercise:

 - PC bootloaders & the magic bytes at 510-512.
-- 16-bit 'Read-mode' X86 segmented memory model.
+- 16-bit 'Real-mode' X86 segmented memory model.
 - int 10h BIOS interrupts to set screen modes (e.g. character & graphics modes) & writing to the video buffer at 0x0a0000.
 - Configuring your PC's programmable timers (PIT) for timing in your application as well as for the PC speaker.
-- Random number generation (linear congruential PRNG)
+- Random number generation (linear congruential PRNG).
 - Debugging low level code in bochs.

 Install / testing: